Get all your news in one place.

 “We will not accept that the purchasing power of the French be once again hit.
 This is a red line and if this red line is crossed, we will vote no-confidence,” Ms Le Pen told RTL radio.

-The RN has traditionally focused on anti-immigration and security issues, but cost-of-living concerns have become a key part of Ms Le Pen’s election platform following inflation fears.
+The RN has traditionally focused on anti-immigration and security issues, but cost of living concerns have become a key part of Ms Le Pen’s election platform following inflation fears.

-Ms Le Pen also said on Wednesday the RN would vote for far-left LFI party’s proposal to scrap President Emmanuel Macron’s pension reform.
+Ms Le Pen also said on Wednesday the RN would vote for the far-left LFI party’s proposal to scrap President Emmanuel Macron’s pension reform.
 Left-wing lawmakers have said they would trigger a vote of no-confidence in the government.

 To survive, Mr Barnier would need the RN to abstain from the vote.